thosgood/this-weeks-finds/markdown/101-151/week136.md

 so little time!)

-Now, if you know some category theory and think a while about this, you will see that in a weak ω-category defined this way, all the laws like associativity hold *up to equivalence*, with the equivalences satisfying the necessary coherence laws \*up to equivalence\*, and so ad infinitum.
+Now, if you know some category theory and think a while about this, you will see that in a weak $\omega$-category defined this way, all the laws like associativity hold *up to equivalence*, with the equivalences satisfying the necessary coherence laws \*up to equivalence\*, and so ad infinitum.
-Crudely speaking, the lifting \[.,.\] is what turns equations into n-morphisms.
+Crudely speaking, the lifting \[.,.\] is what turns equations into
+$n$-morphisms.
 To get a feeling for how this work, you have to figure out what the left adjoint F looks like.
 Penon works this out in detail in the second half of his paper.